opencart/opencart/README.md

 ## Overview

 OpenCart is a free open source ecommerce platform for online merchants.
-OpenCart provides a professional and reliable foundation from which to build a successful online store.
+OpenCart provides a professional and reliable foundation to build a successful online store.

 ## How to install